m-reza-rahman/jboss-eap-on-app-service/README.md

 * Once the application starts, you can test the REST service at the URL: https://jakartaee-cafe-web-your-suffix.azurewebsites.net/rest/coffees or via the JSF client at https://jakartaee-cafe-web-your-suffix.azurewebsites.net/index.xhtml.

 ## Deploy using GitHub Actions
-You may also deploy the applocation using GitHub Actions.
+You may also deploy the application using GitHub Actions.
 The following is how you do it.

 * In the portal home, go to 'Microsoft Entra ID' -> App registrations -> New registration.
 For the name, specify jakartaee-cafe-principal-`<your suffix>` and hit 'Register'.
 * In the portal home, go to 'Subscriptions'.
 Go to your subscription.
 Note down your subscription ID.
 Go to Access control (IAM) -> Role assignments -> Add -> Add role assignment.
 In Role -> Privileged administrator roles, choose 'Contributor'.
 In the Members tab, hit 'Select members'.
 Search for and select jakartaee-cafe-principal-`<your suffix>`.
 Click 'Review + assign'.